-CEF relies on dedicated volunteers —our Challenge Organizers — to organize the Challenge in communities nationwide.
-With CEF’s support, Organizers work with schools and educators to plan and implement Local and State Challenge competitions.
-Being an Organizer comes with numerous rewards, most notably seeing students in your community have fun and succeed in science!
+The Challenge relies on dedicated volunteers — Challenge Organizers — to organize competition events in communities nationwide.
+With CEF’s support, Organizers work with schools and educators to plan and implement the Challenge at the school and regional level.
+Being an Organizer comes with many rewards — most notably, seeing students in your community connect chemistry to their everyday learning and lives!

-Current Organizers can use CEF’s Organizer website to access important Challenge updates and resources, register a Local Challenge site(s), maintain school registrations, and access Challenge questions.
-To access the website, Organizers must first create an Organizer account that CEF will approve.
+Current Organizers can use CEF’s Organizer website to access important updates and resources, register their Regional Challenge site(s), view/edit school registrations, and access Challenge questions.

-If you are a current Organizer and are having trouble creating your Organizer account or accessing the Organizer website, please email us at email@example.com.
+If you are a current Organizer and are having trouble creating or accessing your Organizer Account, please email email@example.com.